ros2/rmw_connextdds/README.md

 - `rmw_connextddsmicro`

-Package `rmw_connextdds` is meant as a replacement for [`rmw_connext_cpp`](https://github.com/ros2/rmw_connext).
-This new implementation resolves performance issues present in the old one, and it improves out-of-the-box interoperability with DDS applications.
+Package `rmw_connextdds` is meant to be a replacement for [`rmw_connext_cpp`](https://github.com/ros2/rmw_connext).
+This new implementation resolves several performance issues, and it improves out-of-the-box interoperability with DDS applications.

 *The repository is undergoing stabilization, with some features still in